 At Darwen Vale we endeavour to provide our students with skills and experiences that will equip them for their lives ahead.
 Our careers provision starts right from day one in Year 7 and continues up to and beyond students’ last day in Year 11.
 We have regular careers activities during form times where students can explore the opportunities open to them.
 We hold Careers Events where we invite all local Post-16 providers, training organisations as well as local and national organisations, in for students to talk to so that the message about Post 16 opportunities comes from the people that will be delivering it.
 Our students take part in career orientated workshops during enrichment days also delivered by local employers and colleges.
 These sessions help to inspire and motivate students which in turn helps to increase aspirations.

-Every student is given the opportunity to sample a typical college day prior to deciding which Post-16 provider to apply for.
+Every student is given the opportunity to sample college events prior to deciding which Post-16 provider to apply for.
 This helps to ensure that students make the right choice for them based on courses, grades and the overall feel of the place.

 All our students go through 1 to 1 interviews with people from outside of our school to help them prepare for the life choices they will make about their Post 16 education.
 This not only helps focus students to make the right choice for them, but also allows students to experience and practice interview techniques before they enter the world of work.